webtions/i-recommend-this/readme.txt

 == Changelog ==

+= 2.3.0
+* Added option to hide count if count is zero
+* Added option to disable saving of IP address in the database

 = 2.2.0
 * Added option to customize the link title.
 You can now remove the word recomment and add anything you like.
 Ideas suggested by Krystina Montemurro.